Regions of the page:

 the mild and pleasant wind.

-Fields unlike fields,
+Fields not like fields,

 snowed under, in the dark,